|

 Catheter Ablation

-Catheter Ablation helps lessen atrial fibrillation symptoms.
-The procedure is conducted via catheter and helps prevent the heart from receiving abnormal signals.
+Catheter Ablation, a procedure conducted via catheter, helps lessen atrial fibrillation symptoms by preventing the heart from receiving abnormal signals.

 In a catheter ablation procedure, a catheter is guided to the heart through a blood vessel.
 The catheter delivers energy to destroy cells within the heart that send abnormal signals.
-Your doctor may recommend you a Left Atrial Ablation procedure, an AV Node Ablation procedure, or a Maze procedure, depending on the type of AFib you suffer from and whether or not you can take medication for your condition.
+Depending on the type of AFib you suffer from and whether you can take medication for your condition, your doctor may recommend a left atrial ablation procedure, an AV node ablation procedure, or a maze procedure.

 What to Expect During your Visit

-• If your AFib condition is persistent and medication or EC do not work, your doctor may recommend you a left atrial ablation procedure.
-During this procedure a catheter is placed in the left atrium and destroys the heart cells that send abnormal signals through heat or cold.
+• If your AFib condition is persistent and medication or EC does not work, your doctor may recommend a left atrial ablation procedure.
+During this procedure, a catheter is placed in the left atrium, and heat or cold destroys the heart cells that send abnormal signals.

-• If your AFib condition cannot be treated with medication or other techniques, you may be recommended a AV node ablation, a procedure in which a catheter is inserted into the right atrium and destroys the entire AV node with an electric current.
-The ventricles will no longer receive abnormal signals and a pacemaker is permanently implanted to send regular signals to the ventricles.
+• If your AFib condition cannot be treated with medication or other techniques, you may be recommended an AV node ablation, a procedure in which a catheter is inserted into the right atrium and destroys the entire AV node with an electric current.
+The ventricles will no longer receive abnormal signals, and a pacemaker is permanently implanted to send regular signals to the ventricles.

 Back to services